 Think about a relationship in which you feel unfulfilled.
 What is missing from that relationship, or what would make you look forward to spending time with that person?

-If you dread going into work, what essence would make that dread dissipate or even turn things around so you look forward to your job instead?
+If you dread going into work, what essence would make that dread dissipate?
+What might even turn things around so you look forward to your job instead?
 (Hint: you don’t necessarily need to find another job.)

-Once you identify the essences that make life meaningful for you, then you can start looking for small ways to bring those essence qualities into the areas of your life that lack essence.
+Once you identify the essences that make life meaningful for you, start looking for small ways to bring those essence qualities into your life, especially into those areas that lack essence.

 It may even be that these essences are already present, but you aren’t making a point of putting your attention on them.
-If you can be more mindful of noticing and appreciating them, you can actually improve your quality of life right now, with just a simple shift in the focus of your attention.
+If you can be more mindful of noticing and appreciating them, you can actually improve your quality of life right now and feel more fulfilled with just a simple shift in the focus of your attention.

 Take good care : )